lohs-software-club/Discord-Bot/README.md

 # LOClubBot
-To use the bot, make a filed called `credential.txt` and put your bot's login token in that file.
+To use the bot, put your bot's login token in the `src/main/java/Utils/Credentials.java` file.
 Then run the bot